GWENT BADMINTON ASSOCIATION

 3.1.3 Acceptance of any notification of any team received by the League Fixture Secretary other than in accordance with Rule 3.1.1 shall be at the discretion of the League Subcommittee: any club wishing to appeal against any such decision shall have the right of appeal to the Executive Committee of the Association and should do so in writing to reach the Secretary of the Association within seven days of receipt of the decision of the League Subcommittee.

 3.1.4 Any club giving any notification of any team(s) in accordance with this Rule 3.1 shall be bound to pay the registration fee in accordance with Rule 4.2 for each team so notified even if any such team should subsequently be withdrawn for any reason.

 3.2 Where any club enters a team which did not compete in the preceding season, that team shall be placed in the lowest division of the relevant section.

 3.3 Where any club had two or more teams entered in any one section in the preceding season and wishes to withdraw one team (or more), it shall be the lowest placed team(s) which withdraw.

 3.4 The League Fixture Secretary shall prepare the formation of the divisions within each section.
-This formation shall be published to the Fixture Secretary of each competing club at the League Fixture Meeting.
+This formation shall be published to the Fixture Secretary of each competing club at the League Fixtures Meeting.

-3.5 The League Fixture Meeting shall be held annually prior to the start of the season.
-Notification of the date, time, and venue of the meeting shall be sent by the League Fixtures Secretary to the Fixture Secretary of each club which has entered any team(s) not less than 14 days prior to the date of the meeting.
+3.5 The League Fixtures Meeting shall be held annually prior to the start of the season.
+Notification of the date, time, and venue of the meeting shall be sent by the League Fixture Secretary to the Fixture Secretary of each club which has entered any team(s) not less than 14 days prior to the date of the meeting.

 3.6.2 Nominations must be made in writing and must reach the League Fixture Secretary prior to the date of the earliest match to be played by the club in the relevant section.